shorepine/tulipcc/README.md

 | MIDI 5V       | 5V           | L21                          | MIDI 5v        |
 | MIDI GND      | GND          | L22                          | MIDI GND       |

-Also, you may want to ground all remaining display pins.
+Also, you may want to ground all remaining display pins if you're seeing flickering.

 ## How to compile and help develop Tulip

 Tulip's firmware is based on Micropython.
 You'll find our platform independent code in `extmod/tulip` and our platform specific code in `ports/esp32s3` and `ports/macos`.

-Tulip Desktop should build and run on macOS (10.15 and later, Apple Silicon & Intel supported.)
+Tulip Desktop should build and run on macOS (11 / "Big Sur" and later, Apple Silicon & Intel supported.)
 It also should be fine on Linux but I haven't yet tried.
 Windows is possible but probably needs some help.

 Tulip CC on ESP32S3 should build on all platforms, although I've only tested macOS so far.
 Please let me know if you have any trouble!

 To compile your own firmware / desktop app, start by cloning this repository.